mxmehl/seafile-mirror/README.md

 It also caches the current status of synced libraries and their latest full download in the file `.seafile_mirror.db.json`.
 Do not delete this file unless you don't mind that the tool will re-sync all libraries in the next run.

+## Contribute and Development

+Contributions are welcome!
+The development is easiest with `poetry`: `poetry install` and `poetry run seafile-mirror` will get you started.

+## License

+Apache-2.0, Copyright Max Mehl